-The hunger for the digital visualisation of architecture and urban environments has grown exponentially in both the Architectural and Film Industries.
-As the need for skilled modellers and animators with an awareness of architectural, as well as cinematic, issues increases in both Architecture and Film, the MA in Architectural Visualisation builds on the connections between these two industries.
-This MA programme develops skills to communicate architecture and urbanity for a variety of applications and audiences.
+The hunger for the digital visualization of architecture and urban environments has grown exponentially in both the Architectural and Film Industries.
+As the need for skilled modelers and animators with an awareness of architectural and cinematic issues increases, this MA in Architectural Visualisation develops your skills to communicate architecture and urbanity for a variety of applications and audiences.

 The School of Engineering and Digital Arts successfully combines modern engineering and technology with the exciting new field of digital media.
 The School was established over 40 years ago and has developed a top-quality teaching and research base, receiving excellent ratings in both research and teaching assessments.

 Kent School of Architecture is a young school that has built an excellent reputation, based on high-quality teaching and excellent resources.
 Architecture at Kent was ranked 7th in the UK in The Guardian University Guide 2017, and 7th for graduate prospects in The Complete University Guide 2017.

 In the Research Excellence Framework (REF) 2014, research by the School of Architecture was ranked 8th for research intensity and 8th for research output in the UK.

 An impressive 100% of our research-active staff submitted to the REF and 88% of our research was judged to be of international quality.
 The School’s environment was judged to be conducive to supporting the development of research of international quality.

 The following modules are indicative of those offered on this programme.
 This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
 Most programmes will require you to study a combination of compulsory and optional modules.
 You may also have the option to take modules from other programmes so that you may customize your programme and explore other subject areas that interest you.